ibm-cloud-docs/BlockStorage/faqs.md

             # umount /dev/mapper/3600a098038304338415d4b4159487669p1
             ```

-         2. Run `e2fsck -f` to ensure the file system is clean and has no issues before you proceed with resizing.
+         2. Run `e2fsck -f` to ensure that the file system is clean and has no issues before you proceed with resizing.
             ```zsh
             # e2fsck -f /dev/mapper/3600a098038304338415d4b4159487669p1
             e2fsck 1.42.9 (28-Dec-2013)